wp-plugins/bepro-listings-real-estate/readme.txt

 [youtube http://www.youtube.com/watch?v=D5YpZX0go88&hd=1]

-= Easy Setup (Just one and done) =

-1. Put this shortcode [bl_all_in_one] in any page or post.
-Try [bl_all_in_one l_type=a4] to remove the map
-2. Confirm "Ajax Page" is selected on the BePro Listings admin page, for the option "how links open".

-These all in one shortcodes are made for novices and those that want a quick test.
-Each feature has its own shortcode with options and they are all detailed in the documentation link above.

 = WHAT YOU GET =

 You get all of the great features packaged with BePro Listings.
 In addition, this specific addon, allows you to also manage Real Estate specific information: